alybaek2/cpvc/ReadMe.md

 Open the `cpvc.sln` solution file in Visual Studio (File -> Open -> Project/Solution...), select the solution configuration and platform (Build -> Configuration Manager...), then build the solution (Build -> Build Solution).

 Note that CPvC is currently being developed in Visual Studio Community 2017 (version 15.5.7).
-It should be buildable in later versions of Visual Studios as well.
-Note that since CPvC is written in both C++ and C#, Visual Studio needs at least the following Workloads installed:
+Note that since CPvC is written in both C++ and C#, Visual Studio needs at least the following Workloads/Components installed:

 * .NET desktop development
 * Desktop development with C++
+  * Windows 10 SDK (10.0.16299.0)
 * Universal Windows Platform development

+The solution can also be built in the latest version of Visual Studio Community 2019 (16.3.7), though note that the Visual Studio 2017 C++ x64/x86 build tools (v14.16) need to be installed.

 ## How to run unit tests